Unwind (novel): Plot summary

-A riot ensues when the bodies of The Goldens are discovered, and The Admiral has a heart attack during the resulting chaos.
-Connor eventually calms the riot down and forces Roland to help him fly The Admiral to the hospital.
+A riot ensues when the bodies of the Goldens are discovered, and the Admiral has a heart attack during the resulting chaos.
+Connor eventually calms the riot down and forces Roland to help him fly the Admiral to the hospital.
 Risa joins them, and all three teenagers are arrested and taken away to a harvest camp.
 Risa is forced to play in the harvest camp's band and plays for every teenager about to undergo the procedure.
 Connor's reputation as Akron AWOL causes the staff to treat him with disrespect and contempt.
-Lev enters the harvest camp as a tithe, ready to detonate the harvest camp.
+Lev enters the harvest camp as a tithe, secretly ready to detonate.
 However, he discovers Connor is also at the camp, and the time planned to self detonate is after Connor is scheduled to be unwound.
-He meets with Mai and Blaine, who also came to the camp, and convinces them to move up their plan.
-Roland is unwound first due to his blood type, and the staff prepare to take Connor.
-The clappers detonate themselves as Connor enters the procedure room.
+He meets with Mai and Blaine, who were also sent to the camp, and convinces them to carry out their plan before Connor's unwinding.
+Roland is unwound first due to his rare blood type, and the staff prepare to take Connor.
+Mai and Blaine detonate themselves as Connor enters the procedure room.
 The explosion causes the building Risa and the band were on to collapse, and Connor is knocked unconscious as well.
-Lev, initially willing to clap, backs out and helps the survivors escape before turning himself in to the police.
+Lev backs out of detonating and helps the survivors escape before turning himself in to the police.

-Connor wakes up in the hospital, and a nurse saves him from being unwound by purposely misidentifying him as a young Juvey-cop killed in the explosion.
+Connor wakes up in the hospital, and a nurse saves him from being unwound by deliberately misidentifying him as a young security guard killed in the explosion.
 Connor ends up with a new eye and arm against his will and learns that the arm came from Roland's body.

-Risa ends up being paralyzed from the hip down and will need to use a wheelchair.
-She refuses treatment, exploiting the loophole that people with disabilities cannot be unwound.
-Connor and Risa reunite and continue their relationship from their time at The Graveyard.
+Risa ends up being paralyzed from the hip down and unable to walk.
+She refuses to replace her spine as disabled people cannot be unwound, and she doesn't want to receive unwound parts.
+Connor and Risa reunite and return to The Graveyard to help the thousands of unwinds that need asylum.

-Lev, because he was a clapper, is also excluded from becoming unwound.
-The liquid explosive damaged his organs, making them unsuitable for transplantation.
+Lev, having been a clapper, is also excluded from becoming unwound.
+The liquid explosive has damaged his organs, making them unsuitable for transplantation.
 His family refuses to take him back, and his older brother Marcus, who spoke out against having Lev being unwound as a tithe in the beginning, is willing to take custody of him.
+It is revealed that CyFi is leading a movement against unwinding, and campaigning for the reduction of unwinding age from 18 to 17.